 How is this course taught?

-Classroom presentations, team teaching, and small group discussions are the primary instructional methods.
+This course will be taught online through faculty presentations, student participation activities, and small group discussions are the primary instructional methods.

 What should I tell my presiding judge or funding agency so that my attendance will be approved?

 Judging is a lifelong process.
-Formal training with recent developments in an advanced setting will serve to encourage judicial efficiency resulting in both economic and judicial economy in handling your caseload.
+Formal training with recent developments in an advanced setting will serve to encourage judicial efficiency resulting in both fair and judicial effectiveness in handling your caseload.

 Whom should I contact for more information?

 For more information, please contact the Registrar’s Office at (800) 255-8343 or firstname.lastname@example.org.